beplaya/Wagon/README.md

 ##How To Use:
 Put the wagon_x.xx.jar in the Android 'libs' folder of your project.
 If 'libs' doesn't exist, create it at the same level as 'src'.

+##News:
+Wagon 1.04 beta released: Save and load WoodBoxes and Crates as SharedPreferences "SP" with wagon.pack(SP)/unpack(SP).

 ##Examples: ([See wiki] (https://github.com/beplaya/Wagon/wiki))

 ####Annotate which fields you'd like to put in the wagon: